IBM/NeuronAlignment/README.md

 the recently identified robust loss barrier on the path connecting two adversarial robust models and find more robust and accurate models on the path.*

+If you find this code helpful in your research, please consider citing our work:

+> @article{tatro2020optimizing,
+  title={Optimizing Mode Connectivity via Neuron Alignment}, author={Tatro, Norman and Chen, Pin-Yu and Das, Payel and Melnyk, Igor and Sattigeri, Prasanna and Lai, Rongjie}, journal={Advances in Neural Information Processing Systems}, volume={33}, year={2020}
+}

 ## Requirements

 To use this repo, the requirements can be found in *[requirements.txt](requirements.txt)*.